emagiz/emdocs/mds/fundamental/fundamental-stateful.md

 #### 3.6 eMagiz specifics

 The state store is implemented inside the eMagiz runtime using the H2 database for now.
 For time related operations another technology is used (Esper), and the functionality is only available on Docker based runtimes (to be release end Q2 2022).
 You wil find the specific Stateful components inside the Flow Designer as we use in eMagiz to model the flow.
 Aligned with the general concept of low-code developnment in eMagiz.
+For State store models, the current data modeling capabilities will be used.

 ##### Practice